Also Known As

 |Golden Axe: Beast Rider (2008)||(Sega of America Special Thanks)|

-Christopher Bretz has spent fourteen years creating artwork and managing businesses in the video game and interactive entertainment industries.
+Christopher Bretz has spent his career creating artwork and managing businesses in the video game and interactive entertainment industries.
 He shipped his first game for the Nintendo 64 in 1997.

 He served as Art Director at SEGA of America in San Francisco from 2008 to 2009.
 As part of his role, he reviewed new potential products, critiqued and advised the graphical quality of SEGA developers, created and enforced aesthetic standards, helped Product Development meet their goals, and coordinated with the marketing and creative services groups so SEGA games reach the market with, hopefully, a unified vision.